JadaDev/Jada-Discord-Bot-FREE/README.md

 ## 🚀 Quick Start

-1. Download the repository / release files.
+1. Download the repository / release files
-2. Run **Discord Bot Manager.exe**.
+2. Run **Discord Bot Manager.exe**
-3. Follow the setup guide above.
+3. Follow the setup guide above
 4. Start your bot and enjoy your server automation!

 ---